Rob Refsnyder Player Props: Red Sox vs. Angels

 Rob Refsnyder At The Plate

-- Refsnyder is batting .200 with a double, a home run and six walks.
+- Refsnyder is hitting .212 with a double, a home run and seven walks.

-- In five of 10 games this season, Refsnyder has had at least one hit, including one game with multiple hits.
+- In six of 11 games this year, Refsnyder has had at least one hit, including one game with multiple hits.

+- He has homered in one of 11 games, and in 2.4% of his plate appearances.

-- In four games this season (40.0%), Refsnyder has picked up an RBI, including two games with multiple runs batted in.
+- Refsnyder has driven in a run in four games this season (36.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.